koenverburg/cloudfiles/ckad/readme.md

 In next steps we have added some pod definitions file for each scenario.
 Deploy those pods with existing definitions file and validate the behaviour of our webhook

+---
+## Killer.sh

+Curl using nginx
+`k run tmp --restart=Never --rm -i --image=nginx:alpine -- curl -m 5 <ip>`

+Or using busybox and wget
+`k run tmp --restart=Never --rm -i --image=busybox -- wget -O- <ip>`

+Create a new Deployment with the name Sunny with 4 replicas of Nginx in the namespace Sun.

+For a faster creation of a definition file and using the above context `k -n sun create deployment sunny --image=nginx:1.17.3-alpine --dry-run="client" -o yaml > p2_sunny.yaml`

+Use `expose` instead of `create service clusterip`

+To expose the deployment of sunny we use
+`k -n sun expose deployment sunny --name sun-srv --port 9999 --target-port 80`